spiral/docs/docs/en/start/configuration.md

 # Getting started — Configuration

-The Spiral Framework makes it super easy to set up your application with config files.
+Spiral makes it super easy to set up your application with config files.
 All the config files live in the `app/config` directory, and they let you configure things like connection to a database, set up cache storage, manage queues, etc.

-You don't even have to create any config files yourself, because the Spiral Framework comes with a default setup.
+You don't even have to create any config files yourself, because Spiral comes with a default setup.
 But if you want to, you can also use environment variables to change the main parameters of your application.

 > **Note**